Rubxnb/30-Days-Of-JavaScript/README.md

-# 30 Days Of avaScript
+# 30 Days Of JavaScript

 Learning the basics of JavaScript.
 Practicing with mini projects